 Any student requiring accommodations must submit the required documentation.

 Required documentation for learning disabilities includes an Educational or Psychological Assessment that has been completed within the last three years .
-A doctorate level professional must sign this assessment, and state precise required accommodations.
+A doctorate level professional must sign this assessment and state precise required accommodations.
 Please note that IEPs are not acceptable documentation for colleges and universities unless the IEP contains the above documentation.
-Therefore, all duel-enrolled students, including Move On When Ready (MOWR), must adhere to the same requirements.
+Therefore, all dual-enrolled students must adhere to the same requirements.

 Students that are disclosing ADD/ADHD may follow the same requirements as learning disabilities (above).
 An alternative method for such students is to obtain a letter from their treating physician.
 The letter must be on physician’s letterhead; dated within the last 3 years; include a statement regarding how diagnosis was obtained, with precise accommodations listed (extended testing time must state amount of extra time); and signed by a physician.
 Again, the document must be mailed to Nell Hoyle at the address above.